zehdari/FoundationPoseROS2/README.md

 conda activate foundationpose_ros && source /opt/ros/<ROS_DISTRO>/setup.bash && python ./FoundationPoseROS2/foundationpose_ros_multi.py
 ```

+> [!NOTE]
-> **Note:** Make sure the `foundationpose_ros_multi.py` script is configured to subscribe to the correct topics from the rosbag.
+> Ensure the `foundationpose_ros_multi.py` script is configured to subscribe to the correct topics from the rosbag.
 You may need to update the topic names in the script to match those recorded in your rosbag.

 ## Run on novel objects